github/codeql/docs/codeql/ql-language-reference/types.rst

 methods from instanceof supertypes from within the specialising class with the `super` keyword.

 Crucially, the base class methods are not just hidden.
 The extension relationship is severed.
-This has deep implications on method resolution when complex class hierarchies are involved.
+This has implications on method resolution when complex class hierarchies are involved.
 The following example demonstrates this.

 .. code-block:: ql